hyweljohnllewellyn/hywelme/privacy-policy.md

 | **Data Protection Laws** | any applicable law relating to the processing of personal Data, including but not limited to the Directive 96/46/EC (Data Protection Directive) or the GDPR, and any national implementing laws, regulations and secondary legislation, for as long as the GDPR is effective in the UK; |
 | **GDPR** | the General Data Protection Regulation (EU) 2016/679; |
 | **Hywel Llewellyn,**
-  **we **or** **us** | Hywel Llewellyn of 23 Valley Road,  Codicote,   Hertfordshire,  SG4 8YA;   |
+  **we or us** | Hywel Llewellyn of 23 Valley Road,  Codicote,   Hertfordshire,  SG4 8YA;   |
 | **User**  or  **you** | any third party that accesses the Website and is not either (i) employed by Hywel Llewellyn and acting in the course of their employment or (ii) engaged as a consultant or otherwise providing services to Hywel Llewellyn and accessing the Website in connection with the provision of such services; and |
 | **Website** | the website that you are currently using, https://www.hywel.me, and any sub-domains of this site unless expressly excluded by their own terms and conditions. |

-1. In this privacy policy, unless the context requires a different interpretation:
+2. In this privacy policy, unless the context requires a different interpretation:
-  1. the singular includes the plural and vice versa;
+  a) the singular includes the plural and vice versa;
-  2. references to sub-clauses, clauses, schedules or appendices are to sub-clauses, clauses, schedules or appendices of this privacy policy;
+  b) references to sub-clauses, clauses, schedules or appendices are to sub-clauses, clauses, schedules or appendices of this privacy policy;
-  3. a reference to a person includes firms, companies, government entities, trusts and partnerships;
+  c) a reference to a person includes firms, companies, government entities, trusts and partnerships;
-  4. &quot;including&quot; is understood to mean &quot;including without limitation&quot;;
+  d) &quot;including&quot; is understood to mean &quot;including without limitation&quot;;
-  5. reference to any statutory provision includes any modification or amendment of it;
+  e) reference to any statutory provision includes any modification or amendment of it;
-  6. the headings and sub-headings do not form part of this privacy policy.
+  f) the headings and sub-headings do not form part of this privacy policy.

 **Scope of this privacy policy**